ECLAM Constitution & Bylaws

 In the case of severe illness, the period can be extended for one further period of five years.
 In all other cases the Diplomate concerned will forgo the right to return to active Diplomate status.

-A Diplomate of permanent and irrevocable non-practising status may apply to Council to be transferred to the list of retired Diplomates.
+A Diplomate of permanent and irrevocable non-certified status may apply to Council to be transferred to the list of retired Diplomates.
 A retired Diplomate maintains all the privileges of a Diplomate except the right to hold office.
 He/she may use the title ‘Dipl.
 ECLAM (retired)’.
 Retired Diplomates pay a reduced annual membership fee.

 In the event of re-accreditation not being granted to a Diplomate in any five-year re-evaluation period, the Diplomate can be given one year extra in which to achieve at least the number of missing points.
 If they succeed, they will then be re-evaluated four years from the end of the extra year.
-In the event of re-accreditation not being granted at the end of this subsequent year, the Secretariat notifies the Diplomate concerned that he/she has been transferred to the list of non-practising Diplomates and may no longer use the title ‘Dipl.
+In the event of re-accreditation not being granted at the end of this subsequent year, the Secretariat notifies the Diplomate concerned that he/she has been transferred to the list of non-certified Diplomates and may no longer use the title ‘Dipl.
 ECLAM’ or the title ‘European Veterinary Specialist’.
 He/she may use the title ‘Dipl.
-ECLAM (non-practising)’.
+ECLAM (non-certified)’.

 The Diplomate is furthermore advised on measures which may be pursued to regain active Diplomate status.
 A copy of this letter is sent at the same time to the EBVS liaison person on ECLAM Council for transmission to EBVS.